 Heads up, mamas!
-Easter Sunday comes early this year on March 27.
+Easter Sunday is coming up soon!
 Not that you could miss it, since a plethora of themed products already crowds the shelves of every retail establishment across town!
 These days Easter, once a sacred holiday, has been taken over by bunnies and candy and all things pastel.

 I really love giving my children gifts, and I love surprising them.
 But as I think about what I want them to remember and experience as their spiritual journey unfolds, I realize there is more that I can give them than just a repeat of stocking stuffers placed in a wicker basket.